Child Tax Credit Qualifications

-What Is The Child Tax Credit?
+Who Gets the Child Tax Credit?

 To qualify for the Child Tax Credit, you must have a child or dependent who meets all of the following requirements:

-The child must be a United States citizen, a United States national, or a resident alien.
+- Citizenship: The child must be a United States citizen, a United States national, or a resident alien.

-The child must be related to you in one of the following ways: son, daughter, stepson, stepdaughter, brother, sister, stepbrother, stepsister, grandchild, niece, or nephew.
+- Relationship: The child must be related to you in one of the following ways: son, daughter, stepson, stepdaughter, brother, sister, stepbrother, stepsister, grandchild, niece, or nephew.
 This includes any legally adopted child, any child lawfully placed with you in preparation for adoption, and any foster child lawfully placed in your care.

-The child must NOT have provided more than half of his or her own financial support for the year.
+- Support: The child must NOT have provided more than half of his or her own financial support for the year.

 Schedule 8812 is the output form that the eFile Tax App will generate when you file your taxes with eFile.com.
-It is used to figure out if you qualify for the credit and to calculate the amount of the credit you will receive.
-The eFile tax software will do all required math and generate the form for you when you prepare your return.
+It is used to determine if you qualify for the credit and to calculate the amount of the credit you will receive. eFile.com will do all required math and generate the form for you when you prepare your return.
 Schedule 8812 will be used for the nonrefundable Child Tax Credit, Additional CTC, and the Credit for Other Dependents - eFileIT.

 Only one taxpayer (or married couple filing jointly) may claim any one child for the purposes of the Child Tax Credit and the Additional Child Tax Credit.
 If a child is claimed as a dependent on more than one tax return, the IRS will determine who gets the claim according to a set of tiebreaker rules.

-Other Child-Related Tax Savings:
+Child-Related Tax Savings

-Adoption Tax Credit: If you adopted a child, or if you are in the process of adopting a child, you may qualify for the Adoption Tax Credit.
+- Adoption Tax Credit: If you adopted a child, or if you are in the process of adopting a child, you may qualify for the Adoption Tax Credit.

-Filing Status: If you are unmarried and your child lived with you for more than half of the year, you may qualify for a higher standard deduction and lower tax rates by filing as Head-of-Household.
+- Filing Status: If you are unmarried and your child lived with you for more than half of the year, you may qualify for a higher standard deduction and lower tax rates by filing as head of household.